WhiteHouse/petitions/INSTALL.md

 ```

 5) Follow the normal Drupal installation process.
 When prompted to select
-     a profile, select "Petitions".
+     a profile, select "Petitions."
 Drupal will rewrite your settings.php file.
      After it does, you will be prompted to add a snippet like this to the end
      of settings.php.
 Do this before you visit your site, otherwise Drupal will
      be unhappy: